 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326) (ASC 326): Measurement of Credit Losses on Financial Instruments, which introduced the expected credit losses methodology for the measurement of credit losses on financial assets measured at amortized cost basis, replacing the previous incurred loss methodology.
 The amendments in Update 2016-13 added Topic 326, Financial Instruments-Credit Losses, made several consequential amendments to the Codification.
-Update 2016-13 also modified the accounting for available-for-sale debt securities, which must be individually assessed for credit losses when fair value is less than the amortized cost basis, in accordance with Subtopic 326-30, Financial Instruments-Credit Losses -Available-for-Sale Debt Securities.
+Update 2016-13 also modified the accounting for available-for-sale debt securities, which must be individually assessed for credit losses when fair value is less than the amortized cost basis, in accordance with Subtopic 326-30, Financial Instruments- Credit Losses-Available-for-Sale Debt Securities.
 The guidance is effective for public business entities for annual periods beginning after December 15, 2019, including interim periods within those years.
-For all other entities, the standard is effective for annual periods beginning after December 15, 2022, The Company for fiscal years beginning after December 15, 2022.
+For all other entities, the standard is effective for annual periods beginning after December 15, 2022 and interim periods, therein.
+Early adoption is permitted.
+Since the Company has elected to use the extended transition period under the JOBS Act available to emerging growth companies (EGCs), the ASU is effective for the Company for fiscal years beginning after December 15, 2022.
 The Company does not expect the adoption to have a material impact on its financial statements.